-Both British Landscape paintings and original landscape prints made by contemporary UK artist, Lynne Roebuck.
+British landscape paintings and original prints made by contemporary UK landscape artist, Lynne Roebuck.
 My fine art prints and paintings are original and unique to me, made using oils or lino. ("Contemporary" means ‘made by a living artist’)

-I make landscape paintings and prints inspired by the British countryside, seaside/coastline and its surrounding seas.
+I primarily paint landscape oil paintings and print limited edition linocut original prints.
+All my art, so far, is of the British countryside, seaside/coastline and its surrounding seas.
 My collection of original, unique art, currently includes Northumberland, Yorkshire, and The South Hams in Devon.

-Having grown up in the countryside, I developed an appreciation for our landscape at an early age.
-From the single blade of grass and the magical, mysterious thing we call a cloud, to the epic vista, it all still fascinates this kid.
+Growing up in the countryside has shaped who I am today.
+So from the single blade of grass and the magical, mysterious thing we call a cloud, to the epic and breathtaking vista, it all still fascinates this kid.

-It's no wonder I'm inspired to make British landscape paintings and art prints now
+This is why I make British landscape paintings and art prints

 Britain is an artist's scenery paradise